During the 19th century, the Scottish-born James B. Beck was a Lexington lawyer and a respected national politician.

 Buffalo Trace, like all bourbon distilleries, carefully guards its unique mash bill--its own secret combination of corn, rye and malted barley.
 In addition to its flagship bourbon, Buffalo Trace Kentucky Straight Bourbon Whiskey, the distillery produces other finely crafted bourbons including Blanton's, W.L.
 Weller, Old Charter and Eagle Rare.
 A variety of bourbon tours cover the history of the distillery (there has been a working distillery on the grounds since 1787) and differences between whiskey and bourbon.
 You'll get to visit the hand bottling hall and a century old aging warehouse.

 Take the scenic route back to Lexington.
 From US 60, take 1681, just after crossing under I 64.
 This is Old Frankfort Pike, one of Kentucky's best scenic byways.
 You'll pass farms and fences made of dry laid limestone, the same limestone that underlies the pastures of the Bluegrass Region, helping to build the strong bones of championship horses.
+Just before you hit downtown, you'll go right past the Lexington's historic Distillery District.
+Call ahead and pop in at Barrel House Distilling to sample their Bourbon.
+(859) 259-015.

 For evening entertainment, take a carriage ride through downtown Lexington.
 Need something a little move lively?
 Check out the calendar at www.visitlex.com and see what's going on while you're in town.